 What Drone Am I Getting?

 I want a capable drone with an exceptional camera.
 During my research, I had settled on the DJI Mavic 2 Pro, which is now almost 3 years old.
-And as I researched, I learned that the DJI Mavic 3 is soon to be released, possibly as soon as Q3 of this year.
+And both the DJI Mavic 3 and Mini 3 Pro are on my radar.

 In the meantime, I bought the DJI Mini 2.
 It was released last fall and is decent in both flight and videography.
 I plan to develop my skills and be ready for the new Mavic 3 when it is released.
 I also ordered some ND filters which should be here later this week.